 01452 813902 ext 224

-My job is to organise and provide a varied programme of activities for Richmond Painswick Village with the help of two part-time Recreational Therapists.
+Our job is to organise and provide a varied programme of activities for the residents of Richmond Painswick Village.
 On a day-to-day basis this includes speaking to residents, relatives, friends of residents and staff, to ensure full knowledge of the residents likes, dislikes, interests and abilities.
-I deliver activity sessions within the village such as exercises, quizzes, memory sessions, singer & musician visits, animal/bird visits, speakers, theatre shows, demonstrations, arts and crafts, reading, poetry, film, a large variety of trips around the county for recreation, shopping, meals etc.
+We deliver activity sessions within the village such as exercises, quizzes, memory sessions, singer & musician visits, animal/bird visits, speakers, theatre shows, demonstrations, arts and crafts, reading, poetry, film, a large variety of trips around the county for recreation, shopping, meals etc.

-I produce a weekly leaflet and a monthly newsletter to promote the planned programme and encourage involvement.
-We regularly organise a themed supper club and events based on local holidays and traditions as well as getting the residents and staff to participate in fund-raising events for local and national charities.
-We also ensure that we play an active part in the village of Painswick and work closely with the primary school as well as local clubs and societies.
+We produce a weekly leaflet and a monthly newsletter to promote the planned programme and encourage involvement.
+We get the residents and staff to participate in fund-raising events for local and national charities.

 I am responsible for the day to day running and management of the busy professional standard kitchen which services the two Richmond restaurants, the café and room service delivery.
 This involves planning and preparing balanced, nutritious menus for residents (including lunch, evening meals and light options) using high quality fresh produce, and also catering for private dining functions and events.
 I work with a team of Assistant Chefs who support me in the role in order that we can maintain quality and delivery at all times.